 To achieve that, trucks and trash bins need to be connected and equipped with IoT Sensors inside of them, giving waste management visibility of their fill rates.
 By equipping all of these sensors onto trucks and trash bins, hacking becomes a security concern.
 Officials require a solution that aggregates and visualizes the data and keeps this information secure throughout the process.

 As new sensors are added, city managers can benefit from device management and security software that protects data from hackers.
-VMware IoT Pulse software offers the device management and security needed to keep collected data secure.
 The managed data then feeds into a visualization platform showing fill rates and indicates whether or not a trash container needs to be emptied.